mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 </div>

-As children, the Geometry Type Reference has a list of a break.
+As children, the Geometry Type Reference has a list of breaks.
 The count of the children depends on the number of different breaks in the DMX channels of the referenced geometry.
 If the referenced geometry, for example, has DMX channels with DMX break 2 and 4, the geometry reference